 The EF English Proficiency Index (EF EPI) ranks countries by the English skills of those who took the EF Standard English Test (EFSET).

-Here are EF EPI scores by region as of the latest 2024 rating:
+Here are EF EPI scores by region based on the EF English Proficiency Index 2025:

 Eastern Europe